Read This First

 Prompt 1: What is economics?
 Provide a comprehensive response.

-At this stage, the gain is not memorizing the conclusion but learning to think with Incentives and tradeoffs, Scarcity and opportunity cost, and Markets, institutions, and policy feedback.
+Treat Incentives and tradeoffs, Scarcity and opportunity cost, and Markets, institutions, and policy feedback as handles, not slogans.
 The definition matters only if it changes what the reader would count as evidence, confusion, misuse, or progress.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 This branch focuses on the actions of individuals and industries, like the dynamics between buyers and sellers, borrowers and lenders.
 It studies various aspects of economic behavior, detailing the ways in which individuals (or companies) reach decisions about what to sell, what to buy, how much to work, and how much to save.